 The discharge from the wastewater treatment plant does not have an observable negative impact on the Water Framework Directive status.
-The status is Poor both u/s and d/s of the WWTP.
+The WFD status is Poor both upstream and downstream of the WWTP.

-2.1.4 OPERATIONAL PERFORMANCE SUMMARY - EDGEWORTHSTOWN WWTP - 2020
+2.1.4 OPERATIONAL PERFORMANCE SUMMARY - EDGEWORTHSTOWN WWTP

-2.1.4.1 Treatment Efficiency Report - Edgeworthstown WWTP - 2020
+2.1.4.1 Treatment Efficiency Report - Edgeworthstown WWTP